KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Device-Article.md

 This article describes various KeyboardKit device utilities.

-KeyboardKit has platform-agnostic device-related features that aim to help you customize your keyboard to various device.
+KeyboardKit has various device-related features that aim to help you customize your keyboard for various devices.

-You should avoid designing for a specific device type, interface orientation, or screen size, but some features need these kinds of adjustments.
+Although you should avoid designing for a specific device, orientation, or screen size in general, some features need these kinds of considerations.